KumaraDev/MysticEcho---AI-Audiobook/replit.md

 ## Audiobook Creation Workflow

-The platform now includes a complete audiobook creation workflow that guides users through:
+The platform now includes a complete audiobook creation workflow with chapter-based organization:

-1. **✓ Write & Edit**: Complete manuscript with AI assistance and auto-save
+1. **✓ Write & Edit + Organize Chapters**: Complete manuscript with AI assistance, auto-save, and chapter management system
+2. **Preview & Review**: Listen to generated audio content organized by chapters
-2. **Generate Audio**: Convert text to professional speech using OpenAI TTS
+3. **Generate Audio**: Convert text to professional speech using OpenAI TTS
-3. **Organize Chapters**: Automatic chapter detection and management
-4. **Preview & Review**: Listen to generated audio content
-5. **Export & Download**: Get final audiobook in MP3 and other formats
+4. **Export & Download**: Get final audiobook in MP3 and other formats

+### Chapter Management System
+- **Create Chapters**: Add new chapters with custom titles from editor sidebar or dedicated management page
+- **Edit Individual Chapters**: Click-to-edit chapter content in full-screen modal or dedicated interface
+- **Drag & Drop Reordering**: Visual chapter organization with automatic index updating
+- **Word Count Tracking**: Real-time statistics for individual chapters and total manuscript
+- **Quick Access**: Chapter overview panel in editor sidebar for easy navigation

-Each step is accessible from the editor's "Next Steps" sidebar, providing a clear path from manuscript to finished audiobook.
+Each step is accessible from the editor's "Next Steps" sidebar, with enhanced chapter organization providing a clear structure from manuscript to finished audiobook.

 ## External Dependencies